tomascherian/tp/docs/DeveloperGuide.md

   Use case ends.

 * 3a.
-The given index is invalid.
+The specified meeting is invalid.

     * 3a1.
 AddresSoc shows an error message.